My family used a 3 megapixel digital camera on our first international trip to Europe in 2006.

 Action cams are all the rage right now.
 I’d been wanting to buy one for literally ever (ok maybe like, a year) so in the Black Friday sales, Rob and I finally went out and bought the GoPro Hero5 Black.

 These tiny cameras are light and easy to carry around, and are best used for capturing videos of yourself doing adventure activities such as skateboarding, skiing, surfing, or ziplining.
 The photo quality isn’t as great as other cameras due to the lack of photo controls, but I did manage to take a few decent pics on our southern US road trip.

-In the few months since we bought the GoPro, we’ve had a lot of fun making videos and posting them on our YouTube channel (which you should definitely subscribe to!).
+In the few months since we bought the GoPro, we’ve had a lot of fun making videos and posting them on our YouTube channel.
 The quality of the video is great, and the image stabilisation is better than I expected.
 The only thing that could be improved (and this is a problem with most video cameras) is the audio quality.